 The Downtown North survey route is bordered by 7th Street to the north, Truman Street to the south, Main Street to the west, and Cherry Street to the east.
 Downtown South surveys covered several buildings between 13th Street to the north and 18th Street to the south.
 With a few exceptions, surveys were done on public sidewalks only, therefore some sides of buildings were inaccessible.
 We note that street-sweeping by the KC Downtown Community Improvement District and by private contractors likely means that fatal bird collisions on these survey routes are underestimated.
-Additionally, BirdSafeKC volunteers were denied access to the main public entrance of 1001 Locust in May 2021; this likely resulted in a significant undercount at that site.
-Downtown will remain a survey priority in 2023.
+Additionally, BirdSafeKC volunteers were denied access to the main public entrance of 1001 Locust in May 2021; this has likely resulted in a continued undercount at that site.
+Downtown routes will remain a survey priority in 2024.
+Two buildings will be added to the Downtown South route, while the North route will maintain the same sample as in 2023.